This article applies to:

 E-Prime is capable of sending a signal to the port for interfacing with an external device.
 The receipt and handling of the signal by the other machine is the responsibility of the user.
 With the WritePort command, E-Prime may be used to trigger an event (e.g., signal an external device to begin data acquisition) or notify an external device of an event (e.g., in order to mark the event in the data collected by the external device).

 When sending more than a TTL pulse to the port, you must write your own Windows DLLs.
-The only information and/or support PST can offer is to direct you to the DECLARE statement in E-Basic Help.
-Essentially, you can bring the library of calls from into E-Prime by copying and pasting them into the User script of your experiment.
+The only information and/or support PST can offer is to direct you to the Declare statement in the E-Prime Command Reference.
+Essentially, you can bring the library of calls from into E-Prime by copying and pasting them into the User Script of your experiment.
 In doing so, you will likely no longer use E-Prime's "WritePort" command for port communications, but will rather use the specific commands you have imported.
 Writing Windows DLLs is best done by a professional programmer, and is beyond the scope of PST's support for E-Prime.